jazorp/jazorp/README.md

-# gazorp
+# jazorp

-Gazorp is a java library that can be used to validate Java Objects.
+Jazorp is a java library that can be used to validate Java Objects.

 ###*Motivation*